 Does your coworker want your thoughts on a new webpage they’ve created?
 Or do they need you to look over a brochure they’re having printed?
 Instead of writing a lengthy email detailing your edits, you can take a screenshot to provide efficient feedback.

-Editing a screenshot to mark up design concepts onscreen is faster and more effective than writing a wordy email
+Editing a screen capture to mark up design concepts onscreen is faster and more effective than writing a wordy email

 2. Demonstrate how to perform a function